vojtechportes/SJS/README.md

 $('body div');
 ```

-If selector contains only id of element, getElementById is used instead of queryStringAll and Node is returned instead of NodeList
+If selector contains only id of element, getElementById is used instead of querySelectorAll and Node is returned instead of NodeList

 ```javascript
 $('#body-inner');